nestjs/throttler/.changeset/beige-guests-develop.md

 '@nestjs/throttler': patch
 ---

-Fix memory leak for timeoutids array
+fix memory leak for timeoutIds array.
+Before this, the timeoutIds array would not be trimmed and would grow until out of memory.
+Now ids are properly removed on timeout.